Processes and Polymers

 • Chemical reactor technologies design and operation

-• Engineering projects in petrochemistry: PFD, PID, project cost estimation and management
+• Engineering projects in petrochemistry: PFD & PID, project cost estimation and management

-Processes for everyone
+Processes

 • From Oil and Gas to Hydrogen processes